PrefectHQ/prefect/docs/concepts/deployments.md

 Once the existing deployment settings are loaded, you may update them as needed by changing deployment properties.

-View all of the parameters for the `Deployment` object [here](https://docs.prefect.io/api-ref/prefect/deployments/).
+View all of the parameters for the `Deployment` object in the [Python API documentation](https://docs.prefect.io/api-ref/prefect/deployments/).

 ## Deployment API representation